NiGHTskY00/Data-Management-System/readme.md

 - **Python**: Utilized libraries such as Watchdog for file monitoring, Pandas for automation, and data analysis.

 ### Database:
-- **PostgreSQL**: Designed and implemented a relational database, with optimized queries to handle large datasets.
+- **MySQL**: Designed and implemented a relational database, with optimized queries to handle large datasets.

 ### Visualization:
 - **Power BI**: Created interactive dashboards to visualize attendance, performance, and material usage.

 ### Hosting:
 - **Netlify**: Hosted the Power BI dashboards for real-time access by stakeholders.
+[View the Dashboard](https://cool-mousse-bf94f2.netlify.app/)

 ### Workflow:
 - Collected data from Excel sheets (dummy data generated via ChatGPT).